ubidots/ubidots-arduino-ethernet/README.md

 ## Change the default name

-The library will create a new Ubidots device named **"Arduino-Ethernet"**, also assigns the same name for the device label.
-If you desire assign a different device label, you can add the line below into the setup:
+The library will create a new Ubidots device named **"Arduino-Ethernet"**, also assigns the same name for the device label. if you desire to assign a differente device label, please add to your `setup()` function the line below:

 > client.setDeviceLabel("my-new-device")